ARGANS/training-raster-clipper/TUTORIAL.md

 The Python code will be broken down in independant smaller functions, for easier progress tracking and debugging.

-[TODO : provide typed function signatures as a starting point for the coding practice, to be filled by the tutorial follower]

-[TODO export palette with python and auto import in QGIS]

 Below is a preview of the result you will get, classifying water, farmland and forest.
 You can notice noise due to clouds in the top right of the image:

-TODO eschalk show the legend for classes

 ![picture 5](images/7b19ac4eff434e8a00969011b0f58374e67a81cb080c1cfd11f276925da1e2a3.png)